pugjs/pug/Readme.md

             } else {
               baz();
             }

-Alternatively if you decide no inline tags are needed, you may use the `:text` filter:

-      html
-        head
-          title Example
-          p
-            :text
-              You can place any text,
-                that you like here
-              even if it is indented really
-                  strange
-              .

 Once again as an alternative, we may use a leading '.' to indicate a text block, for example: